A daily practice

 then flick it.

-Pick 4 to 26 Fields.
-Flick with real physics — every segment passing under the pointer ticks a crisp haptic beat.
-As the wheel settles, the chosen emblem glows — a small, almost ceremonial confirmation that this is your Field.
-Or tap I Feel Lucky and let chance do the choosing.
+Pick four to twenty Fields for your wheel, then flick it.
+As the wheel settles, the chosen emblem glows — a small, ceremonial confirmation that this is your Field.
+Or tap I Feel Lucky and let chance choose.

 Was the Claim